Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

  because it sets the permissions as null automatically

         --- cause of prblem mugth have been in the name of config.permission in named it permission no (sgit )
+# fix git email dont waste time and not show what you done in github so fix that shit delete bigblackcock acocunt